Results 1 - 8 of 47 results

 A crisp, clean and rare first edition, finely bound.

-Written when Childers, an accomplished yachtsman, was thirty years old.
+Written after Childers, an accomplished yachtsman, returned injured from action in South Africa.
 Highlighting the encroaching conflict with Germany, the novel was highly influential and is actually credited with the founding of British naval bases at Invergordon and Scapa Flow; newly regarded as strategically important after examination of the scenarios in Childers' text.
 Winston Churchill later gave the book the credit for persuading public opinion to fund vital measures against the German naval threat.

 Contentiously described as the first modern spy thriller, vying for the title with Kipling's '